revm_bytecode/

 56 // Get base immediate size from opcode info

-57 let mut immediate_size = opcode::OPCODE_INFO[opcode as usize]
+57 let immediate_size = opcode::OPCODE_INFO[opcode as usize]

 58 .map(|info| info.immediate_size() as usize)